About Energy Choice

-A per-unit price for the natural gas commodity that remains constant for the contracted term.
-Although the per- unit price is fixed, the total charge will vary depending on the amount of gas consumed.
+A per unit price for the natural gas commodity that remains constant for the contracted term.
+Although the per unit price is fixed, the total charge will vary depending on the amount of gas consumed.

 Gross Receipts Tax

 As a public utility, Dominion Energy Ohio pays a tax based on its gross receipts for the privilege of doing business in the State of Ohio.
 This tax is passed through to customers as a charge calculated as 4.6044% of total Dominion Energy Ohio charges billed.
-Gross receipts tax is not charged on the natural gas commodity purchased from retail suppliers through the Energy Choice program or on warranty products.
+A gross receipts tax is not charged on the natural gas commodity purchased from retail suppliers through the Energy Choice program or on warranty products.
 Federal government accounts are not subject to the gross receipts tax.

 Large Volume Customer

-A Dominion Energy Ohio customer who uses 3,000 MCF or more of natural gas per year.
+A Dominion Energy Ohio customer who uses 3,000 Mcf or more of natural gas per year.

 Local Distribution Company (LDC)